 You may use a version of SQL Server that already exists on your computer, but it must be a supported version.
-(For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 105383, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=105383.)
+(For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article System Requirements for Estimating v24.1.
+The system requirements are the minimum for a computer running Estimating with one SQL Server instance.
+Running several other business programs with multiple SQL Server instances may affect the performance of your system.)